jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

   (c) that parent died before the application for social security benefit was made:
   (d) the child was conceived as a result of incest or sexual violation:
   (e) the beneficiary cannot make an application for a formula assessment of child support in relation to that parent because of a compelling circumstance, other than a circumstance mentioned elsewhere in this subsection.
-(6) Unless subsection (6B) applies, a social security beneficiary who does not comply with their obligations under this section, and who is described in section 70A(1)﻿(a) and (b) of the Social Security Act 1964, is liable to have their rate of benefit reduced under that section.
+(6) Unless subsection (6B) applies, a social security beneficiary who does not comply with their obligations under this section, and who is described in section 192(1)﻿(a) and (b) of the Social Security Act 2018, is liable to have their rate of benefit reduced under that section.
-(6B) A social security beneficiary who does not apply for a formula assessment of child support in relation to a parent of a qualifying child when required by this section, and who is described in section 70A(1)﻿(a) and (b) of the Social Security Act 1964, is not liable to have their rate of benefit reduced under that section if the chief executive of the department for the time being responsible for the administration of that Act is satisfied that the beneficiary is taking active steps to identify who in law that parent is.
+(6B) A social security beneficiary who does not apply for a formula assessment of child support in relation to a parent of a qualifying child when required by this section, and who is described in section 192(1)﻿(a) and (b) of the Social Security Act 2018, is not liable to have their rate of benefit reduced under that section if the chief executive of the department for the time being responsible for the administration of that Act is satisfied that the beneficiary is taking active steps to identify who in law that parent is.
-(7) In order to ensure the enforcement of section 70A of the Social Security Act 1964, the Commissioner may notify the chief executive of the department responsible for the administration of that Act if any social security beneficiary who is described in section 70A(1)﻿(a) and (b) of that Act fails to comply with his or her obligations under this section, or if his or her application for a formula assessment is not properly completed.
+(7) In order to ensure the enforcement of section 192 of the Social Security Act 2018, the Commissioner may notify the chief executive of the department responsible for the administration of that Act if any social security beneficiary who is described in section 192(1)﻿(a) and (b) of that Act fails to comply with his or her obligations under this section, or if his or her application for a formula assessment is not properly completed.
 (8) In this section,—
-  - **sole parent** has the same meaning as in section 3 of the Social Security Act 1964
+  - **sole parent** has the same meaning as in Schedule 2 of the Social Security Act 2018
   - **violence** has the same meaning as in section 3 of the Domestic Violence Act 1995.

 ### 10 Form of application